studiopress/social-profiles-widget/readme.txt

 === Plugin Name ===
-Contributors: nathanrice, studiopress
+Contributors: nathanrice, studiopress, marksabbath
 Tags: social media, social networking, social profiles Requires at least: 3.0
-Tested up to: 4.8.3
+Tested up to: 5.1
-Stable tag: 1.2.3
+Stable tag: 1.2.4

 This plugin/widget allows you to insert icon links to your social profiles in any widgetized area.